 The EuroTeQ Campus will also be open to interested parties who have not yet obtained an academic degree or are not aiming for one, but who play important roles in the value creation and communication processes.
 Offers are designed for and with vocational and professional learners, to strengthen societal cohesion across Europe.
 Co-creation with industry, engineering associations, and various social sectors is essential in order to identify the challenges of the 21st century and to find joint solutions.

-The colliders take place in the form of project weeks, which run in parallel at the respective partners.
-The first call for ideas, which will shape the Collider at all locations is already planned for the fall of 2021.
-The various projects developed will be presented in a public EuroTechaThon event.
+The Collider takes place in the form of project weeks, running at the partner universities at the same time.
+The various projects developed will be presented in a public EuroTeQaThon event.

 Under the label EuroTeQ Professional, the Alliance envisions a qualification program for lifelong learning, including a sustainability-oriented exchange between engineers, associations, and stakeholders of local ecosystems as well as SMEs and global companies.
 The experience gained from the EuroTeQ Collider will make it possible to rethink the current European Qualifications Framework in cooperation with all associated partners of the project, who will jointly contribute to a realistic and generally accepted system of qualification levels in Europe.
 In addition, a certificate program called EuroTeQ Professional will be created.